TGAC/COPO-documentation/profile/tol/tol-profile-walkthrough.rst

 2. Provide Profile Details in the Add Profile Form
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the **Add Profile** form dialogue, provide details for the new profile.
+In the **Add Profile** form dialog, provide details for the new profile.

 See the following sections for more information: